AlibabaCloudDocs/oss/intl.en-US/API Reference/Bucket operations/Basic operations/GetBucketInfo.md

     </Error>
     ```

--   Sample error responses when you are not authorized to access information about the bucket
+-   Sample error responses when you are not authorized to access the information about the bucket

     ```
     HTTP/1.1 403